makinacorpus/static-passthrough-bundle/README.md

 ### 4/ Configure Static Passthrough

-Let's assume we have a `statics` folder in the root directory of our application, with a simple `test.html` file in it: that's the static file we want to serve through our Symfony app.
+Let's assume we have a `docs` folder in the root directory of our application, with a simple `test.html` file in it: that's the static file we want to serve through our Symfony app.

 To do so, configure the bundle like this: